soulforsoup/iwvb2bfruits/README.md

 - Toggle dark mode using the moon/sun icon in the header.
 - Click the download button to generate a printable version.
 - Select products and quantities, then use the "Copy Order" button to generate an order summary.
+- Use the WhatsApp button to send your order directly via WhatsApp.

 ## Password Protection

 This site uses [StatiCrypt](https://github.com/robinmoisson/staticrypt) to implement password protection for our wholesale pricing information.
 This ensures that only authorized users can access our pricing details.

-To access the pricing information:
-1. Visit the website
-2. Enter the provided password when prompted
-3. Once authenticated, you'll have full access to the pricing tool

-If you're an authorized user and don't have the password, please contact us at [fresh@iwantveggies.com](mailto:fresh@iwantveggies.com).

 ## Deployment

-The site is automatically updated twice daily using GitHub Actions.
+The site is hosted on GitHub Pages.
 When deploying manual updates to the live site:

 1. Make sure all changes are committed and pushed to the main branch.
 2. Run the StatiCrypt encryption on your `indexworking.html` file to generate the encrypted `index.html`.